TiffanyDegbotse/rag-ml-chatbot/README.md

 ## Notes

-- The chatbot uses the **Together API** for natural language generation, which requires an API key and may incur costs depending on usage.  - This project is a great starting point for building domain-specific chatbots on niche datasets.
+- The chatbot uses the **Together API** for natural language generation, which requires an API key and may incur costs depending on usage.
 ---